Mac Lab Report

 First, I scavenged a mini-plug audio cable used to connect an old PC's audio card to its external speakers.
 I used this to connect the headphone jack of my cassette player to the audio input port on my PowerBook G4.

 The next step was to tell the PowerBook that the audio input is from the line in rather than the internal microphone.
-This is done in the Sound panel of the System Preferences in OS X. You can adjust the gain on the input with a slider.
+This is done in the Sound panel in System Preferences in OS X. You can adjust the gain on the input with a slider.
 It should be set somewhere in the middle.

 Now you can play music on the cassette player and hear it play through on the computer's speakers.
 Cue up the music you want to record.